r12f/potr/README.md

 - `--skip-text`: Skip normal text messages (non-code-blocks)
 - `--st` or `--skip-translation`: Skip translation for all messages.
 This is useful when we only want to update the PO file with the current message to see format changes, etc.
 - `--source`: Specify the source file regex for only translating messages from a specific source file.
+- `--include`: Only translate messages that matches the include regex.
+- `--exclude`: Skip messages that matches the exclude regex.
 - `-l` or `--limit`: Limit the number of messages to translate.
 This is useful for testing purpose.

 ```bash